-Police questioning suspect in Gambino crime boss death
+Suspect arrested in murder of reputed mob boss

-NEW YORK (AP) — New York police say a possible suspect is being questioned in the shooting death of the reputed Gambino crime family boss.
+NEW YORK (AP) — A 24-year-old man was arrested Saturday in the shooting death of the reputed boss of the Gambino crime family, New York City police said.

-Authorities took the 24-year-old man into custody Saturday.
-They are investigating the death of Francesco Cali on Wednesday in front of his Staten Island home.
-It’s unclear where the person was taken into custody.
+Anthony Comello was arrested in New Jersey in the death of Francesco Cali on Wednesday in front of his Staten Island home, said Chief of Detectives Dermot Shea, who stressed that the investigation is in its early stages.

+“There are multiple, multiple angles that we are exploring,” Shea said at a news conference at police headquarters.
+“Was the person paid to do it?
+Were others conspiring to do this crime?”

 Most Read Nation & World Stories